Danielku15/SlickGrid-wiki/Getting-Started.md

 **Events**

 SlickGrid has its own simple implementation of events.
-To subscribe to an event, call `event.subscribe()` and pass in a function that will take two parameters - and `event` object that contains the browser event, if any, and an additional `args` object that contains data passed from the grid.
+To subscribe to an event, call `event.subscribe()` and pass in a function that will take two parameters - an `event` object that contains the browser event, if any, and an additional `args` object that contains data passed from the grid.

 An example: